torvalds/linux/Documentation/filesystems/directory-locking.rst

 It means that one of the operations is cross-directory rename.
-Otherwise the set of contended objects would be infinite - each of them would have a contended child and we had assumed that no object is its own descendent.
+Otherwise the set of contended objects would be infinite - each of them would have a contended child and we had assumed that yes object is its own descendent.
 Moreover, there is exactly one cross-directory rename (see above).